Jagannath: Early Vaishnava traditions

 Vaishnavism is considered a more recent tradition in Odisha, being historically traceable to the Early Middle Ages.
-Already, according to the Vishnudharma Purana (ca. 4th century), Krishna is woshipped in the form of Purushottama in Odra (Odisha).
+Already, according to the Vishnudharmottara Purana (ca. 4th century), Krishna is woshipped in the form of Purushottama in Odra (Odisha).

 Ramanuja, the great Vaishnav reformer, visited Puri between 1107 and 1111 converting the King Ananatavarman Chodaganga from Shaivism to Vaishnavism.
-At Puri he founded the Ramanuja Math for propagating Vaishnavism in Odisha.
+At Puri he founded the Ramanuja Matha for propagating Vaishnavism in Odisha.
 The Alarnatha Temple stands testimony to his stay in Odisha.
 Since the 12th century, under the influence of Ramanuja, Jagannath culture was increasingly identified with Vaishnavism.

 Under the rule of the Eastern Gangas, Vaishnavism became the predominant faith in Odisha.
 Odia Vaishnavism gradually centred on Jagannath as the principal deity.
-Sectarian differences were eliminated by assimilating deities of Shaivism, Shaktism, and Buddhism in the Jagannath Pantheon.
-The Ganga Kings respected all the ten avatars of Vishnu, considering Jagannath as the cause of all the avatars.
+Sectarian differences were eliminated by assimilating deities of Shaivism, Shaktism, Tantrism, Jainism, and Buddhism in the Jagannath pantheon.
+The Eastern Ganga Kings respected all the ten avatars of Vishnu, considering Jagannath as the cause of all the avatars.

-The Vaishnava saint Nimbarkacharya visited Puri, establishing the Radhavallav Matha in 1268.
+The Vaishnava saint Nimbarkacharya visited Puri, establishing the Radhavallabha Matha in 1268.
 The famous poet Jayadeva was a follower of Nimbaraka, with a focus on Radha and Krishna.
-Jayadev's composition Gita Govinda put a new emphasis on the concept of Radha and Krishna in East Indian Vaishnavism.
+Jayadev's composition Gita Govinda put a new emphasis on the concept of Radha and Krishna in east Indian Vaishnavism.
 And the Jagannath Temple, Puri became a place where for the first time the famous Krishnaite poem Gita Govinda was introduced into the liturgy.
 This idea soon became popular.
 Sarala Dasa in his adaptation of the Mahabharat thought of Jagannath as the universal being equating him with Buddha and Krishna.
 He considered Buddha-Jagannath as one of the avatars of Krishna.
-Sometimes Jagannath is venerated as Vamana, the avatar of Vishnu.
+Sometimes Jagannath is venerated as Vamana, the sixth avatar of Vishnu.

-In the 16th century, the worship of Gopal (Krishna), associated with Jagannath, had already flourished in Odisha.
-Thus the raja Languliya Narasimha Deva installed the image called Gopinath with eight figures of gopi.
+In the 16th century, the worship of Gopala-Krishna, associated with Jagannath, had already flourished in Odisha.
+Thus the Raja Languliya Narasimha Deva installed the image called Gopinatha with eight figures of gopi.
 During Hera-Panchami festival, Jagannath is regarded as Krishna.